Head & pronotum (large male)

 Both sexes fully winged.
 Body brown to dark brown, fore tarsi and base of antennal segment III yellow; fore wing pale with base extensively shaded.
+Antennae 8-segmented, segment III with 2 sense cones, IV with 4 sense cones; VIII short and broad at base.
 Head slightly longer than wide; maxillary stylets one third of head width apart, retracted to postocular setae, maxillary bridge complete; postocular setae acute, usually not reaching posterior margin of compound eyes.
-Antennae 8-segmented, segment III with 2 sensoria, IV with 4 sensoria; VIII short and broad at base.
 Pronotal setae small and acute, anteromarginal and midlateral setae no longer than discal setae; epimeral sutures complete; prosternal basantra and ferna present, mesopresternum eroded to paired lateral triangles.
 Fore tarsal tooth minute in female, large in large male.
 Fore wing constricted medially, with 7–12 duplicated cilia, sub-basal setae acute or blunt.
 Tergite IX setae S1 bluntly pointed, much shorter than tube, S2 acute.

 Male with no pore plate on sternite VIII; tergite IX setae S2 short and stout; pseudovirga of aedeagus slender.

 The identity of H. leucanthemi is a problem that merits further study.
 This species is particularly associated with large daisy flowers, such as those of Chrysanthemum leucanthemum.
-However, there is a form in red clover flowers, Trifolium pratense, that is commonly known as H. niger, but this is considered to be a parthenogenetic strain of H. leucanthemi.
+However, there is a form in red clover flowers, Trifolium pratense, that is commonly known as H. niger and is considered to be a parthenogenetic strain of H. leucanthemi.
 Within the genus this thrips is remarkable because of the unusually short setae on the head and pronotum (Mound & Minaei, 2007).
-The genus Haplothrips, one of the three most species rich genera of Thysanoptera, currently includes about 245 species worldwide (Mound & Minaei, 2007), these being found mainly from Europe across the Old World.
-No member of the genus is known to be endemic to the Neotropics, although a few species come from southern South America (Mound & Zapater, 2003).
-Only 17 species are listed from Mexico and North America (Mound & Marullo, 1996), with six of these recorded from California (Hoddle et al. 2004).
+The genus Haplothrips, one of the three most species rich genera of Thysanoptera, currently includes about 245 species worldwide (Mound & Minaei, 2007).
+These species are found mainly from Europe across the Old World, and only a few come from South America (Mound & Zapater, 2003).
+Although 17 Haplothrips species are listed from Mexico and North America (Mound & Marullo, 1996) only six of these are recorded from California (Hoddle et al. 2004).
 Little is known of the biology of the Californian species, although elsewhere the species of Haplothrips are associated particularly with the flowers of Poaceae and Asteraceae.

 Haplothrips leucanthemi (Schrank)